-Most of our patients come from far away, which is why we need to make sure their Mexico dental experience turns as easy as possible.
-We strive to make sure our patients get the treatment and proper care they deserve.
+Most of our patients come from far away, which is why it is important for us to make sure their Mexico dental experience turns as easy as possible.
+We must strive to make sure our patients get the treatment and proper care they deserve.

-• Two different locations, 3 clinics.
-In the last years, Sani Dental Group has grown, and more people have entrusted us with their smiles.
-This has ensured that we continue to help many more and give them another destination option.
+- Two different locations, 3 clinics.
+In the last years, Sani Dental Group has grown and more people have entrusted us with their smiles.
+This has ensured that we continue helping many more and give them another destination option.

-• Shuttle Service.
+- Shuttle Service.
 For all Sani Dental Group patients, we provide a safe, comfortable, shuttle service arranged to and from the nearest airport, the border, to and from our clinics.
-This, to guarantee their safety and comfort at every moment.
+This guarantees their safety and comfort at every moment.

-• We accept different forms of payment such as cash, personal and traveler's checks, and credit cards.
+- We accept different forms of payment such as cash, personal and traveler's checks, credit cards.

-• All of the doctors and staff at Sani Dental Group are bilingual.
-Plus, they have years of experience treating foreign patients.
-Their personalized care with patients excels in their everyday work.
-When visiting our facility, patients can expect to feel in a safe environment.
+- All of the doctors and staff at Sani Dental Group are bilingual.
+Plus, they have years of experience treating foreign patients, their personalized care with patients excels in their everyday work.